ICLDisco/dplasma/INSTALL.rst

   -- ---- Module `spq' is ON
   -- Component sched sources:
   -- PARSEC Modular Component Architecture (MCA) discovery done.
-  -- Could NOT find Omega; Options depending on Omega will be disabled (missing: OMEGA_INCLUDE_DIR OMEGA_LIBRARY) -- Looking for PARSEC_ATOMIC_HAS_ATOMIC_CAS_INT128 -- Looking for PARSEC_ATOMIC_HAS_ATOMIC_CAS_INT128 - not found
+  -- Looking for PARSEC_ATOMIC_HAS_ATOMIC_CAS_INT128
+  -- Looking for PARSEC_ATOMIC_HAS_ATOMIC_CAS_INT128 - not found
   -- Check size of ((parsec_lifo_t*)0)->lifo_head